Venezuela opposition furious over likely Chavez inauguration delay

-CARACAS (Reuters) - Venezuela’s opposition has accused the government of violating the constitution by proposing to delay cancer-stricken President Hugo Chavez’s inauguration Thursday for a new term amid growing uncertainty over the polarized OPEC nation’s political future.
+CARACAS, Jan 7 (Reuters) - Venezuela’s opposition is accusing the government of violating the constitution by proposing to delay cancer-stricken President Hugo Chavez’s inauguration Thursday for a new term amid growing uncertainty over the polarized OPEC nation’s political future.

 His adversaries say that would be running roughshod over the constitution as the former soldier remains in Havana and appears too weak to return to Venezuela after winning re-election in October for a third six-year term.

-“If the president of the republic does not take office (on January 10), the country cannot be left in a power vacuum,” said Tomas Guanipa of the opposition Justice First party, insisting that the head of Congress, Diosdado Cabello, should be sworn in temporarily.
+“If the president of the republic does not take office (on Jan.
+10), the country cannot be left in a power vacuum,” said Tomas Guanipa of the opposition Justice First party, insisting Congress head Diosdado Cabello should be temporarily sworn in.

 A fierce debate over the issue has deflected attention from the president’s absence from the political scene and apparent inability to speak in a live broadcast.